testcontainers/testcontainers-go/docs/features/common_functional_options.md

 - Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

 If you want to reuse a container across different test executions, you can use `testcontainers.WithReuse` option.
-This option will keep the container running after the test execution, and it will be reused by any other test sharing the same `ContainerRequest`:
+This option will keep the container running after the test execution, so it can be reused by any other test sharing the same `ContainerRequest`.
+As a result, the container is not terminated by Ryuk.

 ```golang
 postgres, err = postgresModule.Run(ctx, "postgres:15-alpine", testcontainers.WithReuse())